LogtalkDotOrg/logtalk3/tests/prolog/unicode/NOTES.md

 practice:

-- `write` mode: If an `encoding/1` option is present, use the specified encoding, otherwise use the default encoding (which the user can query using the `encoding` flag).
+- `write` mode: If an `encoding/1` option is present, use the specified encoding, otherwise use the default encoding (which can be queried using the `encoding` flag).
 If `bom(true)` option is present, write a BOM if the encoding is a Unicode encoding.
 If no `bom/1` option is used, write a BOM if the encoding is `UTF-16` or `UTF-32` but not if the encoding is `UTF-8`,